 “If we’re going to turn our nation’s epidemics of obesity, prediabetes, and diabetes around, Americans need to wake up and make some positive lifestyle changes now,” says Dr. Arthur Agatston, preventive cardiologist and creator of the South Beach Diet.
-Otherwise, he warns, the human costs and the financial costs of sustaining any health-care system we adopt could become insurmountable.
-In his book, The South Beach Diet Wake-Up Call, Dr. Agatston explains why America is still getting fatter and sicker and introduces the South Beach Diet Wake-Up Program — seven simple strategies for better health that will help you de-clutter your life, shop, cook, eat, dine out, and exercise better, and get a good night’s sleep.
+Otherwise, he warns, the human and financial costs of sustaining any health-care system we adopt could become insurmountable.
+In his book, The South Beach Diet Wake-Up Call, Dr. Agatston explains why America is still getting fatter and sicker and introduces the South Beach Diet Wake-Up Program — seven simple strategies for better health that will help you de-clutter your life; shop, cook, eat, dine out, and exercise better; and get a good night’s sleep.
 By adopting this program and making it a way of life, not only will you look and feel better, you’ll age more slowly and likely live longer.
 Adapted from the book, here are some tips that can help you begin to turn your life around:

 organized.
-You can’t adopt a healthy lifestyle if you’re suffocating under the debris of the toxic old one.
+You can’t adopt a healthy lifestyle if you’re suffocating under the debris of the cluttered old one.
 Disorganization leads to stress and poor planning, both of which can interfere with achieving your goals.
 It can also lead to emotional eating, skipping workouts, and getting poor-quality sleep.
 By cleaning and organizing your home, you’ll also clear your mind and improve your mental and physical well-being.
 Get the whole family involved in helping to attack the mess in every room (and in the basement and backyard too!).
 Then strive to maintain the healthy, uncluttered environment healthy.
 If you don’t shop healthy, you